 Valuable insights were produced from these interviews, which helped us to further finetune the measure.

-Further information about Phase 3 (September 2024)
+Further information about Phase 3 (Summer 2024)

-Analysis of this data will begin over the winter of 2024/25, to investigate the psychometric properties of the measure.
-This includes factor analysis, where we will establish whether all of the included items are necessary, and how and whether they relate to one another.
-The addition of the option “I don’t understand this question” will also be explored, and items will be amended or eliminated as per the findings.
+We collected data from a total of 1,988 transitions-aged pupils.
+456 pupils (23%) completed all four time points.
+900 (45%) completed it three times, 359 (18%) twice, and 273 (14%) just once.
+Analysis of this data began over winter 2024/25, to investigate the psychometric properties of the measure.
+This includes factor analysis, where established whether all of the included items are necessary, and how and whether they relate to one another.

-Plans for Phase 4 (September 2024)
+Phase 4 (September 2024+)

 These children will complete the P-S WELLS survey in March 2025, June 2025, and July 2025 in Year 6, and September 2025, December 2025 and March 2026 in Year 7.